 Public assessment services are funded through your state or territory government and are often run through hospitals or health services.
 These are offered at no cost to families, but many have long waiting lists.

 The other option is to be assessed privately.
-A paediatrician or psychiatrist can refer you to another professional (like a psychologist or speech pathologist) to confirm the diagnosis.
+A paediatrician can refer you to another professional (like a psychologist or speech pathologist) to confirm the diagnosis.
 A private assessment can be expensive, and there might also be a waiting list.

-You can claim a rebate from Medicare for four assessment sessions.
-This rebate helps with some of the costs of the assessment, but there’s still an out-of-pocket expense, and you’ll need to cover the full cost of any more assessment sessions.
+You can claim a rebate from Medicare to help with some of the costs of the assessment sessions, but there’s still an out-of-pocket expense, and you’ll need to cover the full cost of any more assessment sessions.
 You might also be able to claim some of the fees through your private health fund, if you have one.

 When you’re deciding whether to go through the public or private system for assessment, it can help to ask:

 - Is there a waiting list?
 How long will it take before we get our first appointment?